Vehicle: European Union

 European Community is based on the Community's WVTA (whole vehicle type-approval) system.
 Under this system, manufacturers can obtain certification for a vehicle type in one Member State if it meets the EC technical requirements and then market it EU-wide with no need for further tests.
 Total technical harmonization already has been achieved in three vehicle categories (passenger cars, motorcycles, and tractors) and soon will extend to other vehicle categories (coaches and utility vehicles).
-It is essential that European car manufacturers be ensured access to as large a market as possible.
+European car manufacturers must be ensured access to as large a market as possible.

 While the Community type-approval system allows manufacturers to fully benefit fully from internal market opportunities, worldwide technical harmonization in the context of the United Nations Economic Commission for Europe (UNECE) offers a market beyond European borders.